-At SMA Law Group we understand the challenges you face, but we also will fight aggressively for your freedom.
+At SMT Legal we understand the challenges you face, but we also will fight aggressively for your freedom.
 We will closely investigate all evidence, police reports and talk to any witnesses that may be helpful in fighting for your liberties.

 If the police did not follow proper procedures or you it may be possible to have your entire case dismissed and off your record.

 In addition to having a case dismissed, there are many different ways to plea a case and have your sentencing reduced.
 Our attorneys will take into account every possible factor in order to have your sentencing reduced and your license reinstated as soon as possible.